Wednesday, April 29, 2015

 As a working mom who runs in a more conservative Catholic circle, I am often the one who feels out of place, like I'm not good enough, like I've chosen the lesser path.
 While I am blessed that none of my stay at home mom friends have done anything to make me feel this way, the comparisons and jealousy that sometimes come from myself can often make the mommy guilt run high.
 And trust me, the people who go out of their way to make working mothers feel inadequate are out there.
 While I haven't personally met one face to face, I have met them online.
 A while back I joined a facebook group of Catholic women who were supposed to be sharing cooking and housekeeping tips.
 While most of the women were fine, I did run into someone who felt that it was her duty as a Christian, (her words), to ask working mothers how they could be so selfish to abandon their families to work, and asserted that the only acceptable reason for a mother to work was if her husband passed away.
 Needless to say, that was not a group I felt I could stay in.

 Due to situations like this, working mothers who run in more conservative circles often feel they need to justify their decision by explaining that they need to work due to their family's financial situation.
-While there are many families that are in this situation, it is not necessary to be in this situation to make it okay for a mother to work.
+In the aforementioned situation of the woman fulfilling her "duty as a Christian", many women came forward to justify themselves in this way, but no one came forward to tell this person that her attitude was actually incorrect and quite un-Christian.
+While there are many families that are in financially difficult situations and that needs to be respected, it is also important to remember that is not necessary to be in this situation to make it okay for a mother to work.
 God does call some women to a career outside the house.
 And is it really fair to make a woman reveal her family's personal financial information to justify the choices she makes for herself and her family?
 Trust me, working Catholic mothers, all working mothers, struggle with the guilt that comes from trying to balance family and work life enough on our own, we don't need anyone else's help in that area!

 So a word of encouragement working Catholic moms - being a working mother is not a sin, you do not need to take it to the confessional!
 Remember that godly women come in all shapes and sizes, including working mothers like St. Gianna.
 And St. Gianna didn't have just any job, she had a demanding career as a physician!
 You can serve God both at home and in your career.
 When things get tough, when the work/home balance is out of whack, when the mommy guilt runs high, ask for her intercession.
 I plan on putting her picture up in my home office along with other saints, like St. Josemaria Escriva, who taught about serving God through our daily work.
 I also recommend that among the many wonderful Catholic family blogs out there written by stay at home and/or homeschooling moms, to add blogs like The Working Catholic Mom and 8 Kids and a Business to your list of blogs to follow.
 And to those stay at home moms, please, instead of tearing these women down, lift them up.
 Befriend them, welcome them, plan some get togethers and play dates at times when they can join you, help them when work gets crazy by offering to babysit, pick kids up, or even to help with housework and meals.
 Reassure them that working in and of itself does not make them a bad mother.
 Give them prayers and words of love and encouragement, trust me, we need it!